miloxeon/dolphin/README.md

 I also learned a lot about how SVG works and how to manipulate it.

+## Errors made
- - __Initial: “Functional appoach to SVG”__
+ - __Trying to use the functional appoach to SVG with SVG.js__
 I just wanted this tool to use pure functions, but this ended up to be impossible because each and every method of SVG.js has direct side effects on DOM.
 It just wasn't _meant to be_.
 You can't just make an SVG element and render it when you want it to be rendered, like in React.
 The element renders instantly when you create it, and that kind of behavior made me to stop coding in functional style.
 Functional style and SVG.js are incompatible.

- - __Change 1: Moving to OOP__
 Since SVG.js is appeared to be object-oriented, it seemed nice to build the components (diagram element, connection) as SVG.js classes.
 I did it and it was good and easy.
-It wasn't functional, but it definetely was better than my old approach.
+It wasn't functional, but it definetely was better than my initial approach.

- - __Change 2: Moving to CSS__
+ - __Styling complex elements with SVG.js__
 I've done terrible mistake using SVG.js styling, and the code was all messed up very quickly.
 After 500 lines of crappy code (oh my god) when things came to style merging, I realized that I was recreating browser CSS engine and then decided to just attach some classes to the elements and make everything else in CSS.
 That was like magic.

- - __Change 3: Redux falls into place__
+ - __Redux, Gun.js, Redux again and my own storage then__
 Tools without undo function are awful.
 That's why I used Redux: I had my undo and redo implemented easily.
-It was good at the beginning, but then...
+It was good at the beginning, but then I need the server.

- - __Change 4: Gun server and awful consequences__
-The server was needed.
 Since Logux wasn't released back then, I decided to use Gun.js.
 [_frantically codes all night long_]
 I got the situation when diagram was being loaded to Redux store, and Redux event updated Gun, and Gun event updated Redux, and this wasn't going to stop.
 That was awful.
 I was too tired to use Redux the right way, and that situation made me to learn Redux much better after the graduation.
 But back then, I had to replace Redux with Gun.

- - __Change 5: Trying to make UI with React and Grommet__
+After all that jazz, I decided to move to simplest solution possible, and the final result is what you may see now.

+ - __Building UI and diagram editor independently and trying to merge them__
 I need an UI.
 React UI libraries big picture seems boring now: the UI libraries are just not ready for production yet.
 Some of them looks bad, some of them behaves bad.
 Except for one.
 Grommet looks amazing.
 The bad things started at the very beginning: [Grommet just doesn't seem to work](https://github.com/grommet/grommet-cli/issues/35).
 There was very little time left before the deadline, so I decided to dig Grommet on my own.
 Thanks Internet, it worked.
 I had my UI done very quickly.
 UI is ready, diagram editor is ready, so let's just put it together...